zobees/docker-steamcmd/README.md

 ## Skipping update

-If you're absolutely sure you want to skip running steamcmd after initial installation, you can set `STEAMCMD_SKIP_UPDATE` to do so.
+If you're absolutely sure you want to skip running steamcmd after initial installation, you can set `STEAMCMD_SKIP` to do so.
 Note that you will need to run without this flag at least once in order to download the app in the first place.

 ## Known limitations